2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

        ]
    },
 ```
+Remove any other `"fs_nodes":` entries in that document.

 Refresh to get above changes
 `sup kapps_maintenance refresh "system_config"`

 Verify on kazoo in each zone that only freeswitch for that zone is visible.
 `sup ecallmgr_maintenance list_fs_nodes`

 Our example cluster assumes ecallmgr is started as a kazoo app on the kazoo server.
-If it is started separately with systemd or init, the command would be:
+If it is started separately with systemd or init on the kazoo server or on its own server, the command would be:
 `sup -necallmgr ecallmgr_maintenance list_fs_nodes`